bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-17-the-hope-cultivation.md

 <div class="verse">
 <h3><span class="verse-number">✨ Verse 22</span></h3>
-<p>The ultimate life finds hope in the power of truth and transparency to expose corruption, challenge injustice, and create accountability for those in positions of power.</p>
+<p>Joa finds hope in the power of truth and transparency to expose corruption, challenge injustice, and create accountability for those in positions of power.</p>
 </div>

 <div class="verse">